WACC Laureates are individuals who have significantly upheld WACC’s vision, mission and principles in one or more of the following ways:

 Maria Elena Hermosilla (2018)

-Maria Elena Hermosilla is a journalist and communications researcher whose speciality is the study of television reception in order to revealthe new meanings that different social and cultural groups – especially women and youth – give to messages.
-She worked on the active television reception program of the Chilean non-governmental organization CENECA, dedicated to the study and eleboration of educational materials and training workshops.
+Maria Elena Hermosilla is a journalist and communications researcher.
+She specializes in the study of television reception with the goal of revealing the new meanings that different social and cultural groups – especially women and youth – give to messages.
+She worked on the active television reception program of the Chilean non-governmental organization CENECA, dedicated to the study and elaboration of educational materials and training workshops.
 She has been a university lecturer in Chile and Brazil, and in Chile worked in state institutions related to childhood and the prevention of drug consumption.
-Since 1985, she has always been linked to WACC, especially its women’s programme.
+Since 1985, she has been linked to WACC, especially its women’s programme.
 She was elected to the Executive Committee of WACC Latin America in 1991, subsequently serving as its President.
-In recent years, she has worked on public communication policies, with a particular focus on gender.
+In recent years, Maria Elena Hermosilla has worked on public communication policies, with a particular focus on gender.
 Currently, on the recommendation of Chile’s President and ratified by the Senate, she is a member of Chile’s regulatory body, the National TV Council.
 She is a journalist, Christian, and feminist.

 The Rev. Dave Wanless (2018)

 David Wanless is an ordained minister of the United Congregational Church of Southern Africa.
 Apart from full-time service in five local churches, he has been involved in the church’s communication activities for most of his ministry.
 He worked full-time for four years in national radio presentation and production in South Africa, and was involved in the struggle for justice during the apartheid years with the South African Council of Churches, eventually working as its Director of Communication.
-He has also worked as Editor of national Congregational and Presbyterian print media and been on the media teams of WCC and WARC Assemblies and the 2004 Global Aids Conference.
+He has also worked as Editor of national Congregational and Presbyterian print media and been on media teams for assemblies of the World Council of Churches and World Alliance of Reformed Churches, and the 2004 Global Aids Conference.
 His first involvement with WACC was during his time with the SACC in the late 1970s, particularly the old Radio Voice of the Gospel programme.
-He served the WACC Africa Region as Treasurer and President for 15 years, and also served a four-year term as WACC’s global Treasurer.
-He now lives in retirement in Cape Town.
+He served the WACC Africa Region as Treasurer and President for 15 years, and also served a four-year term as WACC Global Treasurer.
+David Wanless (1940-2021)

 Piet Halma (2018)

 Piet Halma has a broad experience in communications, (public) broadcasting and peace keeping.
 He served at the ecumenical broadcaster IKON in the Netherlands and the Council of Churches in the Netherlands.
-He was vice-president of the World Association for Christian Communication (WACC), and president of WACC Europe (1997-2007).
+He was vice-president of WACC, and president of WACC Europe (1997-2007).
 He was also chair of the European television festival of religious programmes in Kristiansand, Norway 2007.
-He was advisor of the Board and Management of PAX an NGO in the Netherlands that works for peace, reconciliation and justice in conflict areas around the world.
-Piet Halma is a member of the board of Interfilm and has been a member of several Ecumenical Juries at Karlovy Vary, Leipzig, Kiev, Cottbus, Locarno and Berlin.
+He was advisor of the Board and Management of PAX, an NGO in the Netherlands that works for peace, reconciliation and justice in conflict areas around the world.
+Piet Halma is a member of the board of Interfilm and has been a member of several Ecumenical Juries at the Karlovy Vary, Leipzig, Kiev, Cottbus, Locarno and Berlin film festivals.
 He retired in 2015 and is now serving as a volunteer on patient advocacy boards.

 The Rev. Dr Young-cheol Cheon (2018)

 Cheon, Young-cheol is an ordained pastor of the Presbyterian Church of Korea (PCK).
 He received a PhD in Media, Religion and Culture at the VU University Amsterdam, Netherlands in 2011.
 He served as a WACC Officer (Treasurer) 2006-11 and as an Asia Region-WACC Officer (Treasurer) 2003-08.
-He was a director of communication and public relations of the Korean Host Committee for the WCC 10th Assembly for 2011-2014.
+He was a director of communication and public relations of the Korean Host Committee for the WCC 10th Assembly from 2011 to 2014.
 Since 2015 he has been a Visiting Professor of Christian Communication at the Presbyterian University & Theological Seminary in Seoul, South Korea.
 Currently, he is the General Secretary of Korean Diakonia.

 Glory Dharmaraj (2018)

-Dr. Glory Dharmaraj is U.S. Coordinator for the Global Media Monitoring Project (GMMP) for the U.S.A. since its inception in 1995.
-She has served as Vice-President of WACC-North America and as a board member of WACC.
+Dr. Glory Dharmaraj has been the national coordinator for the Global Media Monitoring Project (GMMP) for the U.S.A. since its inception in 1995.
+She has served as Vice-President of WACC-North America and as a Board member of WACC.
 She is retired director of spiritual formation and mission theology for the United Methodist Women, and former Administrator of the Seminar Program on National & International Affairs at the Church Center for the UN, New York.
-She is an author and co-author of many books.
-Her recent book is A Theology of Mutuality: A Paradigm for 21st Century.
-Glory has addressed several national and international level conferences on the theme of gender and media, Christian mission and postmodernity, interfaith and public theology.
+She is an author and co-author of many books including A Theology of Mutuality: A Paradigm for 21st Century.
+Glory has addressed several national and international level conferences on the theme of gender and media, Christian mission and post-modernity, interfaith and public theology.
 Glory got her Ph.D. from Loyola University, Chicago.
 She has done special studies at Harvard University and joint studies on doctor of ministries at San Francisco Theological Seminary, California, and Ecumenical Theological Education at the World Council of Churches, Geneva.

 Hilary Nicholson (2018)